MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Supplementary Details on the User Proxy Agent

 \section{Supplementary Details on the User Proxy Agent}

-The user proxy agent in \MathChat takes a problem and put it in a message with an initial prompt, and sends the message to the LLM assistant.
+The user proxy agent in \MathChat takes a problem and put it in a message with an initial prompt, and sends the message to the LLM agent.
 Then the agent is responsible for extracting and executing queries and also providing additional guidance.
 Here are all functionalities of the user proxy agent (the workflow is shown in Figure~\ref{fig:mathchat_workflow}): \begin{enumerate}[leftmargin=2em] \item \textbf{Extract Queries:} The user proxy agent needs to match the pattern specified in the initial message to extract all tool-using queries.
 With our designed prompt, the agent matches all code blocks in the message and extracts the code.

-\item \textbf{"Continue":} If no query is detected in the message, the agent will send this message to the LLM assistant: \texttt{"Continue.
+\item \textbf{"Continue":} If no query is detected in the message, the agent will send this message to the LLM agent: \texttt{"Continue.
 Please keep solving the problem until you need to query.
 (If you get to the answer, put it in \texttt{\textbackslash boxed\{\}}."}.
-This asks the assistant to keep solving the problem and reminds it to end the conversation by putting the answer in the box.
+This asks the agent to keep solving the problem and reminds it to end the conversation by putting the answer in the box.

 \item \textbf{Query Execution:} Any tool-using queries extracted will be executed sequentially.
 For Python, we set the time limit to be 5 seconds for execution.
 As shown in Figure \ref{fig:example}, the previous valid code is recorded.
 All the execution results will be concatenated sequentially (including errors).